nagyist/StackDeployer/README.md

 Now, you'll be able to access the StackDeployer simply by typing "deploy" in the command line.

+## DMG Creation

+This script can optionally create DMG files of your updates too.
+For the moment a simple DMG, but Filestorm support (with installer) is planned for the next update.

+Set your options in the config file.
+You can specify the width/height, position, background image and so on.

+If you have files that need to be included aside from the stack, add them to:

+	lib/dmg/always

+These files will be added to all stacks deployed.

+	lib/dmg/conditional

+Add subfolders for each stack.
+The files in the folder that matches the stack filename will be added to the DMG.
+For example:

+	TestName.stack

+	lib/dmg/conditional/TestName/readme.txt

 ## AppleScript

 An applescript is included.
 You can drag stacks on this script and it will automatically open the Terminal window for seeing the output.